 Pulmonary atresia is a congenital heart defect, which means it’s present at birth.
 With this issue, an infant is missing a functional pulmonary valve that normally helps blood get to your pulmonary artery.
 Blood travels from there to your lungs, where it takes in oxygen.
-Without this valve, your blood can’t get enough oxygen for your cells.
+Without this valve, your blood can’t get enough oxygen for your body.

 Advertisement